IdentityServer/IdentityServer4/README.md

 ### Platform

 IdentityServer is built against ASP.NET Core 1.1.0 using the 1.0.0-preview2-003131 SDK.
-This is the only configuration we gonna support on the issue tracker.
+This is the only configuration we are going to support on the issue tracker.

 ### How to build